Living Lounge Hostel Lisbon – Estimated reading time: 6 minutes

 My Private Room At Living Lounge Hostel Lisbon

-That being said, I’m still not entirely confortable sharing a dorm room.
+That being said, I’m still not entirely comfortable sharing a dorm room.
 Especially after a hostel stay in Barcelona where I became “inspired” to write this snarky post called Five Things You Should Never Do While Staying at a Hostel.

 As such, I booked a private room so I could get some “me time” and a good night’s sleep.
 As expected, it did not disappoint.
-My retro inspired jazz room came complete with it’s own record player and a great selection of tunes!
+My retro-inspired jazz room came complete with its own record player and a great selection of tunes!

 Some items to note – wi-fi worked in the room, there was a fan to keep cool (needed on those hot Lisbon nights), and it was perfectly clean.